 Activities sponsored by AANS are concerned with the prevention, diagnosis, treatment and rehabilitation of disorders that affect the entire nervous system, including the spinal column, spinal cord, brain and peripheral nerves.
 The activities are intended to enhance physician and other health care professionals' competence and neurosurgical skills for purposes of enhanced patient care through live activities, enduring materials, online CME, manuscript review for journals and joint providership activities with AANS constituencies.

 The Accreditation Council for Continuing Medical Education’s (ACCME) defines joint providership as the providership of a CME activity by one accredited and one non-accredited organization.
 The accredited provider must take responsibility for a CME activity when it is presented in cooperation with a non-accredited institution or organization and must use the appropriate accreditation statement.
-A commercial interest cannot take the role of non-accredited entity in a joint providership relationship.
+An ineligible company, formerly known as a commercial interest, cannot take the role of non-accredited entity in a joint providership relationship.

 In order to be considered for joint providership, you must meet each of the following requirements: